MicahJank/sprint-applied-JS/README.md

 1. What is the DOM?

+DOM stands for Document Object Model and is a representation of the HTML elements on your website which can be manipulated and changed by javascript.

 2. What is an event?

+An event is any interaction that a user can perform on your website, like a click of the mouse.

 3. What is an event listener?

+An event listener is something you can add to elements through javascript that will cause the element to 'listen' out for specific types of events and then perform a function if that event happens.

 4. Why would we convert a NodeList into an Array?

+You would conver a nodelist into an Array so that you could have access to all of the array methods and not just foreach

 5. What is a component?

+A component is resusable piece of code that helps your program stay DRY.

 ### Git Set up